 DIFFERENT STANDARDS FOR RTO AND NON-RTO MARKETS?

 The FERC Staff suggests that blanket market-based rate authority be granted in RTO market areas.
 That is, applications for market-based rates would be made only for sales in areas without an approved RTO.
-However, the staff paper is unclear whether this dispensation for suppliers in bid-based RTO markets applies to all transactions in an RTO area, including bilateral transactions, or just to bid transactions in RTO administered markets.
+[I would not raise this unless we for some reason think that some residual test for bilateral markets IS needed.
+I am assuming that the RTO would only monitor the RTO-administered market and that the bilateral markets would not be touched.
+This actually makes economic sense in that market power in bilateral markets is mitigated when market power in the RTO-administered R/T and/or spot market is mitigated.]

-To the extent that this constitutes a Commission finding that no market power exists because the RTO market is appropriately structured and that Section 206(b) protections remain, EPSA can endorse this approach.
-However, the Commission should rely on structural approach to address market power, and not on individual RTO mitigation, which often takes the form of price controls or market intervention.
+To the extent that this constitutes a Commission finding that no market power exists because the RTO market is appropriately structured and that Section 206(b) protections remain, EPSA recognizes the desirability of this approach.
+However, the Commission should eliminate supplier specific certificates only if the RTO is properly structured and not subject to continuous mitigation or (as discussed further below) threats of such mitigation by the MMU.
+Instead, the RTO’s ability to eliminate supplier-specific certificate hinges on the RTO’s creation of a competitive market structure and not on price controls or market intervention.
 Market monitoring is not a substitute for structuring RTOs properly.
 RTOs should be properly structured to ensure reliable, non-discriminatory open-access transmission service for all users of the transmission grid.
 This should include a standard market design and a well-functioning energy market with both bilateral forward markets and spot markets.
 Finally, each RTO should have a Market Monitoring Unit whose function is to assess the behavior of market participants and investigate allegations of anti-competitive behavior.
+EPSA also believes the MMU should not have enforcement authority—only the ability to monitor, facilitate, and recommend action to the FERC.
+If the MMU is given authority to mitigate unilaterally, then the market is de facto under continues conditioning authority.
+As described above, this is death for the competitive market.

 APPENDIX A